 The final requirement to obtain the full credentials is having passed at least two sections of the examination.
-If a candidate fails to pass 2 sections, he/she has to resubmit a new application and this attendance is not considered as an attempt.
+If a candidate fails to pass 2 sections, he/she has to resubmit a new application.

 4. Application

 [See also By-laws Art.
 2]